FTC-24180/Autofig/README.md

 ## Development

-This section is for developers working on the AutoConfig codebase.
+This section is for developers working on the Autofig codebase.

 ### Prerequisites